 However, this cannot be blamed on the control but is nonetheless how I would expect it is used most of the time.

 Another big disadvantage of this is the energy requirement that individual rooms could be left with, this will result in a lot of cycling and in turn wear of the appliance.
-Although again, that is not as such an issue with the controller, but a appliance spec issue.
+Although again, that is not as such an issue with the controller, an appliance spec issue.
 However, appliances are constantly improving modulation rates.

 If the property has a middle to high occupancy using this control with all rooms set to similar temperatures could be very efficient and highly comfortable with well-insulated buildings, but with less insulated, it's not really needed.

 The main question to ask when looking at the value of multi-room sensor compensation control is how often will the property be occupied.

-Regular occupancy will have much less benefit from a efficiency standpoint, especially in high heat loss houses where internal influence make much less impact.
+Regular occupancy will have much less benefit from an efficiency standpoint, especially in high heat loss houses where internal influence makes much less impact.

 However the world is changing, more and more people are working from home, as well as insulation constantly improving.
 With a low occupancy of one person in a home office during the day, this control will come into its own, putting the office at comfort with the main house on a reasonable ‘set back’ is key, but again depends on thermal mass, property size and insulation.
 Around we go again!!